glancia93/ICUAI-dynamic-prediction/README.md

 3. Future directions: Multi-Branch CNN model for forecasting a high CRP increase.py:  module containing the code utilized in the section "Future directions: Multi-Branch CNN model for forecasting a high CRP increase"

+4. landmark AUC validation: code used to validate the landmark model and estimate the proability of infection